-Kitson Wines is the dream of Brad and Svetlana Kitson.
-We have a passion to make great wine while being as sustainable as possible.
-It starts by finding like minded vineyards with excellent grapes and letting those grapes become the wine they were meant to be.
-Intervention is minimal to allow expression of the vineyard and vintage.
-We intend to stay small so that each wine will receive the care it deserves.
+Kitson Wines is a true family winery led by husband and wife, Brad & Svetlana Kitson.
+All of our wines are hand made by us with a little help from family and friends.
+We have a passion to make great wine and offer it at a reasonable price.
+Our intention is to stay small so that each wine receives the care it deserves.

 After a couple of decades in Silicon Valley, Brad was looking for a new career path.
 While out wine tasting, Svetlana suggested winemaking would offer an outlet for creativity and family oriented lifestyle.
 Vineyards were a common sight for Brad growing up in the central valley and on numerous trips to visit relatives in the Napa Valley.
 It felt like coming home.
 Never has better advice been given.